bmustiata/git-monorepo/README.rst

 At the end of the operation, if something was pushed, a new file to track the status named ``.monorepo.sync`` is created and committed automatically.
-This file holds a list of commits that were pushed, so you merges can also be dealed with correctly.
+This file holds a list of commits that were pushed, so your merges can also be dealed with correctly, by adding both entries when solving a potential conflict for a project.

 mv
 --

-WARN: this is not yet implementend
+WARN: this is not yet implemented.

 .. code:: sh